sazio/sazio___.github.io/aboutme.md

 subtitle:
 ---

+img style="float: right;" src="assets/img/Me.jpg">

-My name is Simone Azeglio.
-I am a physicist by training, currently pursuing a M.Sc. in Physics of Complex Systems at the University of Turin and I am a Visiting Research Student at the University of Ottawa.
-My interesests lies in understanding the **Learning Process**,  I am also the President and the Founder of the Machine Learning Journal Club (MLJC), a non-profit organization which aims to build a bridge between students and researchers in Machine & Deep Learning related fields.
+My name is *Simone Azeglio*.
+I am a physicist by training, currently pursuing a M.Sc. in Physics of Complex Systems at the *University of Turin* (Italy) and I am also a Visiting Research Student - working on Neuroscience - at the *University of Ottawa* (Canada).
+My main interesest lies in understanding the **Learning Process** both biological and artificial.
+That's why I've decided to found the *Machine Learning Journal Club (**MLJC**)*, a non-profit organization which aims to fill the gap between students and researchers in Machine & Deep Learning related fields.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?